 Are you naturally curious, interested in solving mysteries or puzzles, and passionate about understanding the world around us?

-Are you interested in pursuing an Honours Bachelor of Arts degree?
 Consider enrolling in an Anthropology Arts program at the University of Toronto Mississauga (UTM).
 Our courses incorporate experiential learning opportunities that can provide you with valuable hands-on experience and transferable skills for your future career.
 Our programs pair well with many other disciplines for double majors.

 U of T graduate employability